Device Security & Virus Prevention

 The following is a list of domain names of online providers used by Williams to provide various services to the campus community.
 You may be asked to follow links to these providers’ web sites for certain types of transactions and it should be safe to do so.
 The best way… Continue reading »

-All laptops supplied to Williams College employees will be encrypted by OIT when they are set up, with few exceptions.
+All computers supplied to Williams College employees will be encrypted by OIT when they are set up, with few exceptions.
 Encryption ensures that stolen or lost laptops can not be accessed for data theft.
-Since the summer of 2015 Williams has been using three encryption models.
-Windows laptops prior to 2015 have… Continue reading »
+Windows laptops prior to 2015 used TrueCrypt.
+Newer Windows laptops use the built in Microsoft Bitlocker.
+Continue reading »

 File Encryption